Laura L. Sheets is a partner with Liddle & Dubin, PC.

 Environmental claims also affect a large segment of the population.
 Many people share their communities with industry and corporations that may not be utilizing the best available technology and emit odors, noise or particulate that make them a nuisance to neighboring homeowners.
 The goal of environmental claims is to ensure that businesses and residents can share the community in a way that is beneficial to both parties.
 Ms. Sheets has been a constant advocate for thousands of people claiming to be damaged by a neighboring company’s emissions.
 She has secured compensation for nuisance damages and for loss in value to the homeowners’ property.
 Significantly, in all of her resolved environmental claims, Ms. Sheets has also been able to ensure that the offending polluters implement improvements to their operations.
 These improvements have resulted in decreased emissions from the polluters and have improved the quality of life for neighboring residents.

 In litigating environmental claims, Ms. Sheets has sought and been granted class certification involving noxious odors and industrial fallout.
 Recently Ms. Sheets was able to secure a settlement on behalf of thousands of Wayne County residents who were damaged by the particulate emitted from a neighboring facility.
 She has also received class certification on behalf of thousands of Oakland County residents who were being impacted by foul odors from a nearby business.
-Ms. Sheets and Mr. Liddle have also been appointed interim co-lead counsel in the Enbridge Oil Spill Litigation that was filed on behalf of residents impacted by the massive oil spill in the Kalamazoo River.
+Ms. Sheets and Mr. Liddle were appointed co-lead counsel in the Enbridge Oil Spill Litigation that was filed on behalf of residents impacted by the massive oil spill in the Kalamazoo River.

 Ms. Sheets graduated Magna Cum Laude from Wayne State University in 1998 with an undergraduate degree in journalism.
 She received her law degree from Wayne State University Law School in 2001.
 Ms. Sheets was admitted to the State Bar of Michigan in 2001, to the U.S. District Court for the Eastern District of Michigan in 2004, and to the U.S. District Court for the Western District of Michigan in 2010.
+In 2020, Ms. Sheets became a partner with Liddle & Dubin, PC.